AdobeDocs/commerce-php/src/pages/developer/security/content-security-policies.md

 ### Page specific Content-Security-Policies

-Magento can send unique policies for a specific page.
+Adobe Commerce and Magento Open Source can send unique policies for a specific page.
 To do so, implement `Magento\Csp\Api\CspAwareActionInterface` in a controller responsible for the page and define the `modifyCsp` method.
 It receives existing CSPs read from configs and allows you redefine them by returning a new list.
 See the example below: